-Budget Overview: The 2022 budget includes \$110.7 million in current appropriations to support the execution of the Federal trust responsibilities to Native American Tribes, individuals, and communities.
-BTFA estimates staffing will total 430 full-time equivalents (FTEs) in 2022, including staff in the Land Buy-Back Program for Tribal Nations (LBBP).
-BTFA was established within the Office of the Assistant Secretary-Indian Affairs (AS-IA) in 2020 to house the ongoing trust management functions of the Office of the Special Trustee for American Indians (OST) in anticipation of the sunsetting of OST.
-For the remainder of 2021 and in 2022, BTFA will continue to work with Tribes through formal consultations and in other forums, such as the Tribal Interior Budget Council, and with Congress to chart a path forward for BTFA and for the eventual termination of OST in accordance with the American Indian Trust Fund Management Reform Act of 1994.
-In 2022, BTFA proposes a budget restructuring to facilitate the eventual closure of OST.
+Budget Overview: The 2023 budget includes \$112.7 million in current appropriations to support the execution of the Federal trust responsibilities to Native American Tribes, individuals, and communities.
+BTFA estimates that staffing will total 425 full-time equivalents (FTEs) in 2023.
+BTFA was established within the Office of the Assistant Secretary-Indian Affairs (AS-IA) in 2020 to house the ongoing financial trust management functions of the Office of the Special Trustee for American Indians (OST) in anticipation of the sunsetting of OST.
+BTFA held consultations in early November 2021 to gather Tribal input on the future of BTFA and is currently reviewing the verbal and written input from those consultations.
+For the remainder of 2022 and in 2023, BTFA will continue to actively seek perspectives from Indian County, including through forums such as the Tribal Interior Budget Council, on how BTFA can be leveraged to strengthen fiduciary trust asset management and work with Congress to chart a path forward for BTFA and for the eventual sunsetting of OST, in accordance with the American Indian Trust Fund Management Reform Act of 1994.
+BTFA also is proposing a budget restructuring in the 2023 budget.